 When my dirty clothes pile gets out of hand, I use one of two methods to get caught up on laundry.
 I’ll detail them below.
 I’m also including a bonus sub-method I’ve never used but hear good things about.

 Method #1 Tackle Your Laundry Pile At the Laundromat

 When you have so many dirty clothes that it’s impossible to get caught up on laundry in one day at home, consider hauling all your dirty clothes to the laundromat.

 I had to include this because it just makes catching up on laundry so much easier.
 Depending on your local laundromat’s skeeve-ability rating, it’s the next best thing to that magic shovel.

 If you haven’t used a local laundromat before, check out reviews online to find a clean one with good machines.

-Then pack a magazine, a box of Cheez-its, and your earbuds and have some “me” time while all your dirty clothes get cleaned at once.
+Then pack a magazine, a box of Cheez-its, and your earbuds.
+Have some “me” time while all your dirty clothes get cleaned at once.
 Assuming you don’t have to take the kids with you.

 If you do, God bless you and save you.
 But it’s still manageable if you prepare right and find the right laundromat.
 Especially if you’re usually a strict mom but are willing to break some electronics and/or snack rules just for this occasion.

 If you’re headed to the laundromat to speed through cleaning your family’s dirty laundry, I’m working on a post for that.
 [UPDATE: This post is now live with a downloadable packing list.
-Click here to read “How to Use a Laundromat“].
-It’ll have a packing list, some prep ideas, and tips to come out of the other side of the experience alive and on top of the world.
+Click here to read everything you need to know about using a laundromat].
+It includes a packing list, some prep ideas, and tips to come out of the other side of the experience alive and on top of the world.

 Or at least on top of Mt.
 Washmore.